 - In-use IP addresses

-- Gating the setup script so that it brings up new node VMs in smaller batches with waits in between, because some cloud providers rate limit the creation of VMs.
+- Gate the cluster scaling actions to brings up new nodes in batches, with a pause between batches, because some cloud providers rate limit the creation of new instances.

-To improve performance of large clusters, we store events in a separate dedicated etcd instance.
+To improve performance of large clusters, you can store Event objects in a separate dedicated etcd instance.

 - start and configure additional etcd instance